AndrewGuerrero/ng-caryll/content/effective_cpp.md

 ### Item 30: Understand the ins and outs of `inline`ing

-`inline` functions can be declared implicitly by writing the function body in headers
+`inline` functions can be declared implicitly by writing the function body in headers.

 ``` cpp
 class Person {